How to restrict the login to dedicated users with intune – Part 1

 Conclusion

 Restricting the login may be required for special use cases.
-Unfortunately, this is currently only possible with local and azure ad users or local groups.
-Central management via an Azure AD group is not possible as of today.
-A blog with a possible workaround will follow soon
+Unfortunately, this is currently only possible with local and Microsoft Entra ID users or local groups.
+Central management via a Microsoft Entra ID group is not currently possible.
+A separate blog post covers a possible workaround

 Stay healthy, Cheers